cs340-25/Skull-Scan/README.md

 cammand to run example fine-tuner (must be run in image-classification folder) python run_image_classification.py --train_dir ../database --output_dir ../model/ --remove_unused_columns False --do_train --do_eval

+Stuff to research
+use CNNs for image to image
+top layer SVM a classifier
+fully connected layer classifies

+swap last layer with a classifier

+Latest plans of action
+Tuesday
+    * data script
+    * skull face model research
+    * web ui
+    * github

+The Next Tuesday
+    * improve fine-tuining program
+    * testing and metrics
+    * skull-face matching

+Final stretch
+    * report
+    * presentation
+    * anything that needs to be done